patrickt2017/Invoke-ShareHunterX/README.md

 # Invoke-ShareHunterX

-Invoke-ShareHunterX is a modified version of Invoke-ShareHunter developed by Leo4j to provide additonal features below besides enumerating the domain for readable and writable shares.
+Invoke-ShareHunterX is a modified version of Invoke-ShareHunter, originally developed by Leo4j, with additional features beyond enumerating the domain for readable and writable shares:
-- Enumerate interesting files in readable shares that potentially contain credentials or secrets
+- Enumerates interesting files in readable shares that may contain credentials or secrets
-- Generate outputs in CSV format
+- Generates output in CSV format

 ## Usage

-Basic Share Enumeration
+### Basic Share Enumeration

 ```powershell
 Invoke-ShareHunterX